26F/shadertools/README.md

-Make your fragment shaders (GLSL) into png, video or video effects.
+Make your fragment shaders (GLSL) into high resolution images or use as video effects.

 You'll need to install using pip3: